-Inextricably linked with the enduring beauty of nature, green is a timeless shade which pairs well with lots of other colors within interior design.
+There are many different shades of green across the spectrum that pair well with many other colors within interior design.
 The important thing is to pair whatever hue you choose with the right accent color to create a feeling of flow throughout a room.
+This is why it is important to know how to use a color wheel.

 Decorating with green walls – and more